Associate in Science in Nursing program Admission/selection criteria and deadlines

 Admission to the Associate in Science in Nursing program is granted on a selective basis.
 Students are admitted to the nursing course sequence twice a year at the main campus with selection being made in July and December.
-Students are admitted to the nursing course sequence once a year at the Lake of the Ozarks campus with selection being made in December.
+Students are admitted to the nursing course sequence once a year at the Lake of the Ozarks venue with selection being made in December.

 General education, mathematics and science courses selection criteria: